ssabaterf/go-battle-bit/Readme.md

 ***

 Who will be the first to set all the bits to 1?
-Challenge your friends and AI bots to be the last one standing.
+Challenge your friends and bots to be the last one standing.

 ## How start ??